 The study has implications on both auditing policy and practice.
 In terms of policy, Prof. Wu believes the findings are relevant to stock market regulators.

 “Our evidence suggested that, apart from formal financial ties, disclosure of informal ties between engagement auditors and AC members would benefit outsiders in gauging audit quality,” he says.

 In practice, the study is informative to auditing practitioners as well.

 “For public accounting firms aiming to improve their performance, they should consider social ties between engagement auditors and client AC members in the allocation of their scarce quality control resources and the assignment of individuals to audit engagements,” he says.

-Associate Director, Centre for Institutions and Governance
+Director, Centre for Institutions and Governance